vl-flask/test-slate/check-email-id.md

 | description | string | Text description of the incident. |
 | incidentDataTypes| [string] | The list of leaked data types within the incident. |

-> Response for unverified email
+> Response for an unverified email address

 ### Unverified email response: